 Let us now concentrate on Europe, the region for which our analysis has been performed.
-The spatial patterns approach has been applied to analyse the collision of trains with moose (\emph{Alces alces}) \cite{moose-Norway} in Norway.
+The spatial patterns approach has been applied to analyse the collisions of train with moose (\emph{Alces alces}) \cite{moose-Norway} in Norway.
 In a similar priori mentioned, hot-spots of animal collisions have been located in Romania and Sweden~\cite{seiler2017wildlife,land10070737}.
 Our analysis was performed for the south region of Poland, that is, close to Czechia, for which the analysis of the hot-spots has been identified using the KDE + (Kernel Density Estimation +) method~\cite{Animalscollisions_CzechRepublic}.
-Mentioned KDE+ extends the standard KDE (Kernel Density Estimation) by adding repeated random simulations using the Monte Carlo approach.
+Mentioned KDE+ extends the standard KDE (Kernel Density Estimation) by adding repeated random simulations using the Monte Carlo approach \cite{bil2013identification}.
 In particular, the impact of various parameters on collisions has been analysed for the Czech railway network.
-The neighbourhood of the railway line has been parameterised, e.g. by the distance to the closest forest area, presence of water reservoirs and urban areas.
+The neighbourhood of the railway line has been parameterised, e.g. by the distance to the closest forest area, the presence of water reservoirs, and urban areas.
 Further parameters of the railway line have been considered, including maximum speed, presence of overhead electric wires, and track geometry~\cite{Poster_animals_CZ}.

-In Poland, analysis of trains collisions with wild animals for the time period 2012 - 2015 supplied by the national network operator (PKP PLK S.A.) was discussed in \cite{Poland-analysis}.
-There, the spatial and time (day-time and year-time) distribution of collisions has been analysed and compared with the patterns of the wild life of various animals.
+In Poland, analysis of train collisions with wild animals for the time period 2012 - 2015 supplied by the national network operator (PKP PLK S.A.) was discussed in \cite{Poland-analysis}.
+There, the temporal (day-time and year-time) distribution of collisions has been analysed and compared with the patterns of the wildlife of various animals.
 For data analysis, generalised additive mixed models (GAMMs) were applied.
 Spatial analyses with open-source Geographic Information System (GIS) software were performed for chosen railway lines in the Greater Poland region, in particular on railway lines close to Poznań for 10 years (i.e., 2007 - 2017).
 In particular, spaces such as wild boar, red deer, roe deer, and lands such as forests, waters, developed areas, and agricultural land were analysed.
 The conclusion was that the analysis of collisions of trains with wild animals has to be performed separately for each space, as their behaviour is different for various lands~\cite{Wielkopolska}.